Skip navigation

 Wherever there are evaporator coils, where refrigerant is absorbing heat from the air, there will be moisture.
 Just like the cold surface of a soda can straight out of the fridge, the cold surface of the coils will cause water to condense from the humidity in the air.
 This water needs to be safely drained away, so each air handler has its own drainage system.
 It’s critical to have these checked and cleaned regularly to avoid mold or leakage.

 For air conditioners, it’s recommended that maintenance be done in the spring, before the time of the year when it will be under the most pressure and needing to be in the best possible shape.
 But if you didn’t have it done in the spring, don’t wait until next year!
-Having it done every single year matters more than having it done during a specific season.
+Having it done every single year matters more than having it done during a specific season—especially if you’re debating whether an older system is still worth the upkeep or if it’s time for an AC maintenance system upgrade.

 The same is true of heating systems.
 It’s ideal to have maintenance done during autumn, before turning the heat on during the first cold snap, but it’s more important to have it done regularly than to have it done on a certain date.